illusion8064/RISC-V-Processor/sequential/README.md

 ## Overview

 This folder contains the sequential implementation of a RISC-V processor.
-Unlike the pipelined version, this implementation executes one instruction at a time, completing all stages before fetching the next instruction.
+Unlike the pipelined version, this design processes instructions one at a time, making it simpler but less efficient in terms of execution speed.

 ## Features

-- **Single-Cycle Execution**: Each instruction completes before the next begins.
+- **Single-Cycle Execution**: Each instruction completes in one cycle.
-- **Simpler Control Logic**: No need for hazard detection or forwarding.
+- **Basic RISC-V Instruction Set**: Supports arithmetic, logical, load/store, and branch instructions.
-- **Supports RISC-V Instructions** (Arithmetic, Load/Store, Branch, Logical)
+- **No Hazard Handling**: Instructions execute sequentially without forwarding or stalling mechanisms.
 - **Implemented in Verilog with testbenches**

 ## File Structure